 Key Airport initiatives supporting the standards include Low Impact Development techniques to avoid or reduce stormwater runoff , and conservation of potable water through rainwater capture and reuse, high efficiency fixtures, and recycling of water.
 The standards also support ongoing programs in habitat protection and restoration, invasive weed and debris removal, and ecological projects such as Bee Pollinator Habitat, Queen Bee Breeding Program, and Community Planting Project.

-The Port’s Maritime parks were first certified by Salmon-Safe in 2008 and recertified in 2013.
+The Port’s Maritime parks were first certified by Salmon-Safe in 2008 and recertified in 2013 and 2019.
 The program encompasses five parks and 10 public shoreline access sites, which cover over 44 acres or nearly 3% of Maritime property.
 The conditions for ongoing certification are intended to enhance the ecological environment and improve salmon habitat.
-Pre-conditions for the 2013 to 2018 certification period include:
+Pre-conditions that have been satisfied for the certification included:

 - Expand landscape management plan to reduce pesticides and define integrated pest management measures